Earn your certifications online with ACLS Training Center!

 If you know that you will need additional certifications in the future, you can save money by purchasing the classes together.
 Remember, there is no time limit on taking and passing the exam.
 You can purchase all of the classes you need and take the tests on your own time.

 Our BLS course, ACLS course, and PALS course are all accepted in every state of the United States and are accepted in most international countries and regions.
 This is good news if you need to take your PALS course in Arkansas but have to relocate shortly after.
-If for whatever reason you purchase a course and it is not accepted, we offer a 100% money-back guarantee for the first three months.
+If for whatever reason you purchase a course and it is not accepted, we offer a 100% money-back guarantee for the first 60 days.

 When taking any of our courses, such as the BLS course in Arkansas, it is important for the material to be timely and accurate.
 The team at the online ACLS Training Center works hard to stay up to date with new cardiac-related information and practices.
-For example, our courses have been updated to reflect the significant changes made by the American Heart Association® in 2016.

 We have aggregated useful and interesting cardiac-related medical facts specific to Arkansas.
 Read below to find out more about unique Arkansas ACLS, BLS, and PALS medical statistics.